 Because jobs can potentially take a long time to complete, they execute asynchronously and can be polled for their status.
 Shorter actions, such as listing resources or getting metadata, are not managed by a job resource.

 Saving and sharing queries

-When you save a query, it can be private (visible only to you), shared at the project level (visible to project members), or public (anyone can view it).
+When you save a query, it can be private (visible only to you), shared at the project level (visible to specific principals), or public (anyone can view it).
 For more information, see saving and sharing queries.

 Query pricing refers to the cost of running your SQL commands and user-defined functions.
 BigQuery charges for queries by using one metric: the number of bytes processed.
 You are charged for the number of bytes processed whether the data is stored in BigQuery or in an external data source such as Cloud Storage, Google Drive, or Cloud Bigtable.

 The first 1 TB of data processed per month is free of charge (per billing account).
 Beyond your first 1 TB of data processed in a month, you are charged according to the On-demand pricing model.